 Curiosity led to another fantastic discovery.
 It turned out that the spawnings traveled by ocean currents from the Sargasso Sea, the world capital of eel reproduction.

 Migration to the Sargasso Sea

-Although they spend their lives in fresh water, eels always return to the sea to breed.
+Although they spend their lives in freshwater, eels always return to the sea to breed.
 That’s why eel migration remained a mystery for a long time, and there’s still no known account of their actual spawning grounds.
-There’s the historical myth about expeditions in the Bermuda Triangle.
+There’s a historical myth about expeditions in the Bermuda Triangle.
 It doesn’t get more elusive than this.

 Before Delage’s discovery, scientists thought there were many eel species.
 It turned out they were just one species going through multiple life stages.